pedromateo/openhmitester/README.md

 OHT: Open HMI Tester
 ====================

-"Open HMI Tester" is a GUI Testing tool following an open architecture that describes a non intrusive capture/replay tool based on GUI Events.
-It may be adapted to support different windowing systems and operating systems used in the testing environment.

 "Open HMI Tester" or OHT is an application framework for the development of GUI testing tools.
 It uses GUI introspection to capture and simulate real user interaction, which enhances robustness and tolerance to changes during testing stage.